rsarvar1a/scriptmaker/README.md

 ## 1.0.0 - packages are neat

 - Character updates:
-    - adds the Ojo
+    - adds all experimental characters up to the Ojo
 - Features:
-    - adds a fallback switch for translations that didn't play well with default style
+    - shows a script's author and logo if those properties are in the `_meta`
 - **Breaking changes**:
     - if you were using the (unpackaged) version of `scriptmaker`, you will need to write your own scripts